" To keep your skin looking fabulous and healthy all year round, you have to adjust your skincare routine from time to time."

 " Five star!
 I’ve been using this moisturiser for over a month now and am super happy.
 I love how it works on my face!
 This face cream is light and silky and it makes my skin smooth and firm.
 It’s not greasy at all and it absorbs right in.
 It really feels like I am doing something special for myself when I put it on!"
 Julia, UK learn more >>>

 Moisturiser is the key to healthy looking skin all year round.
 Throughout the cold winter months, it is important to make sure that your moisturiser is strong enough to protect your skin against the extreme weather.
 If your skin tends to suffer from dryness during the winter months, apply Nano Gold Nourishing Cream all over the face and neck after facial serum and oil to seal the nutrients and lock in the moisture on your skin.
 This ultra nourishing moisturiser has been formulated with 24-karat nano gold particles, stabilised vitamin E and shea butter to replenish skin's moisture; protecting dry skin from environmental damage and premature ageing.

 For those who suffer from persistent or chronic dry skin that tends to worsen during winter season, apply Ultra Nourishing Repair Balm as a moisturiser as frequent as required.
-This 100% active ingredients, no-added-water restorative balm has been specially formulated to restore skin barriers, nourish and protect skin from signs of dryness, ageing and environmental damage.
+This ultra-rich nourishing cream restores skin barriers, nourishes and protects skin from signs of dryness, ageing and environmental damage.
 Instantly calming and comforting, this ultra soothing cream is suitable for dry skin and very dry skin including hyper-sensitive, dry eczema and dry psoriasis.
 You can apply it all over the face including the skin around the eyes.

 Like with everything in life, to achieve great results, you have to do this winter skincare routine every day until spring comes.
 Once you are used to this skincare product layering, you may even want to keep it for all year round especially if you have dry skin.